 The quad rugby team travels to compete in California and in out-of-state play.
 For more information, please call 858-939-3048.

 Adapted water sports.

-Living in San Diego makes water sports a natural.
+Water sports and sunny San Diego go hand in hand.
 For decades, Sharp has opened up the world of adapted water sports to persons with disabilities.
 First, the Day on the Bay program included adapted sailing, kayaking and waterskiing.
 Then, in 1990, the addition of sit-down Jet Skis was added to the program.
 Today, Sharp offers seven adapted water sports in the Day on the Bay program with the assistance of the Torrey Pines Kiwanis, Kawasaki Motor Sports and Mission Bay Aquatic Center.

-Wheelchair tennis began in San Diego 20 years ago, and the US Wheelchair Tennis Open Championship has been held at the Barnes Tennis Center the past three years.
+Wheelchair tennis began in San Diego 20 years ago, and the US Wheelchair Tennis Open Championship continues to be held at the Barnes Tennis Center.
 Sharp has been a sponsor of this national championship tournament, providing lunch for participants and volunteers, and transportation for the athletes.